 4. Use decoy feeders

-Having a feeder that is basically a duplicate of your hummingbird feeder but made for bees is an effective way to separate the bees from the hummingbirds.
+Having a feeder that is basically a duplicate of your hummingbird feeder but made for bees is an effective way to keep bees away from hummingbird feeders.

 Place this bee specific feeder near the hummingbird feeder, and hang this detour feeder in the full sunlight they prefer and use a sweeter sugar water solution.
 Anything that is stronger than a 5-to-1 water-to-sugar ratio is effective bee bait.

-Place a very shallow bowl with this solution about 5 or 6 feet away from the feeders.
+Place a very shallow bowl with this solution about 5 or 6 feet away from hummingbird feeders.
 You may need to begin closer to the feeder and then move it farther away incrementally.
-This will keep the bees around to pollinate your flowers while giving them an alternative food source.
+This will keep bees around to pollinate your flowers while giving them an alternative food source.

 Always keep in mind that insects will visit the most convenient food sources first, so whether it is just a bowl or another bird feeder, make sure that the feeding source is open enough for the bees to access.